Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `memento_threads` - determines the number of threads dedicated to adding call list fragments to the call list store.
 This defaults to 25 threads.
 This is only relevant if the node includes a Memento AS.
 * `memento_notify_url` - If set to an HTTP URL, memento will make a POST request to this URL whenever a subscriber's call list changes.
 The body of the POST request will be a JSON document with the subscriber's IMPU in a field named `impu`.
 This is only relevant if the node includes a Memento AS.
 If empty, no notifications will be sent.
 Defaults to empty.
 * `signaling_dns_server` - a comma-separated list of DNS servers for non-ENUM queries.
 Defaults to 127.0.0.1 (i.e. uses `dnsmasq`)
+* Throttling options:
+    * These options are used as part of the throttling code that allows Clearwater to cope with overload situations.
+The throttling options are specific to each individual process, e.g. sprout, ralf, homestead, ...
-* `target_latency_us` - Target latency (in microsecs) for requests above which [throttling](http://www.projectclearwater.org/clearwater-performance-and-our-load-monitor/) applies.
+    * `<process>_target_latency_us` - Target latency (in microsecs) for requests above which [throttling](http://www.projectclearwater.org/clearwater-performance-and-our-load-monitor/) applies.
 This defaults to 100000 microsecs
-* `max_tokens` - Maximum number of tokens allowed in the token bucket (used by the throttling code).
+    * `<process>_max_tokens` - Maximum number of tokens allowed in the token bucket (used by the throttling code).
 This defaults to 1000 tokens
-* `init_token_rate` - Initial token refill rate of tokens in the token bucket (used by the throttling code).
+    * `<process>_init_token_rate` - Initial token refill rate of tokens in the token bucket (used by the throttling code).
 This defaults to 250 tokens per second per core
-* `min_token_rate` - Minimum token refill rate of tokens in the token bucket (used by the throttling code).
+    * `<process>_min_token_rate` - Minimum token refill rate of tokens in the token bucket (used by the throttling code).
 This defaults to 10.0
+    * `<process>_max_token_rate` - Maximum token refill rate of tokens in the token bucket (used by the throttling code).
+This defaults to 0.0 (no maximum)
+    * `<process>_request_queue_timeout` - Maximum time a request can be waiting to be processed before it is rejected (used by the throttling code).
+This defaults to 4000ms
 * `override_npdi` - Whether the I-CSCF, S-CSCF and BGCF should check for number portability data on requests that already have the 'npdi' indicator.
 This defaults to false
 * `exception_max_ttl` - determines the maximum time before a process exits if it crashes.
 This defaults to 600 seconds
 * `check_destination_host` - determines whether the node checks the Destination-Host on a Diameter request when deciding whether it should process the request.
 This defaults to true.